MichaelSzczepaniak/AnalyzeDnaFasta/README.md

 9. Determine the most frequent repeat in a given set of repeats.

 ## Usage
-To run the program, from the teminal: <pre>python dnaseqfasta.py fastafile repeatsequencefile outfile</pre>
+To run the program, from the teminal: <pre>python dnaseqfasta.py fastafile repeatsequencefile</pre>

 ### Inputs
 The first parameter, **fastafile** is a FASTA file which will be parsed and analyzed for the quantities described above.